-In short-term, placebo-controlled clinical trials in schizophrenia and bipolar mania the aggregated incidence of extrapyramidal symptoms was similar to placebo (schizophrenia: 7.8% for quetiapine and 8.0% for placebo, bipolar mania: 11.2% for quetiapine and 11.4% for placebo).
-In short-term, placebo-controlled clinical trials in bipolar depression the aggregated incidence of extrapyramidal symptoms was 8.9% for quetiapine compared to 3.8% for placebo, though the incidence of the individual adverse events (eg, akathisia, extrapyramidal disorder, tremor, dyskinesia, dystonia, restlessness, muscle contractions involuntary, psychomotor hyperactivity and muscle rigidity) were generally low and did not exceed 4% in any treatment group.
-In long-term studies of schizophrenia and bipolar disorder the aggregated exposure adjusted incidence of treatment-emergent extrapyramidal symptoms was similar between SEROQUEL and placebo.
+In short-term, placebo-controlled clinical trials in schizophrenia and bipolar mania the aggregated incidence of extrapyramidal symptoms was similar to placebo (schizophrenia: 7.8% for quetiapine and 8.0% for placebo; bipolar mania: 11.2% for quetiapine and 11.4% for placebo.
+In short-term, placebo-controlled clinical trials in bipolar depression the aggregated incidence of extrapyramidal symptoms was 8.9% for quetiapine compared to 3.8% for placebo, though the incidence of the individual adverse events (eg. akathisia, extrapyramidal disorder, tremor, dyskinesia, dystonia, restlessness, muscle contractions involuntary, psychomotor hyperactivity and muscle rigidity) were generally low and did not exceed 4% in any treatment group).
+In short-term, placebo-controlled monotherapy clinical trials in major depressive disorder the aggregated incidence of extrapyramidal symptoms was 5.4% for SEROQUEL XR and 3.2% for placebo.
+In a short-term placebo controlled monotherapy trial in elderly patients with major depressive disorder, the aggregated incidence of extrapyramidal symptoms was 9.0% for SEROQUEL XR and 2.3% for placebo.
+In two placebo-controlled short-term adjunct therapy clinical trials for the treatment of MDD utilising between 150 mg and 300 mg of SEROQUEL XR, the incidence of any adverse reactions potentially related to EPS was 5.1% for SEROOUEL XR and 4.2% for placebo.
+In long-term studies of schizophrenia, bipolar disorder and major depressive disorder the aggregated exposure adjusted incidence of treatment-emergent extrapyramidal symptoms was similar between quetiapine and placebo.

-Thyroid Levels
+Thyroid levels

-SEROQUEL treatment was associated with dose-related decreases in thyroid hormone levels.
-In short term placebo-controlled clinical trials, the incidence of potentially clinically significant shifts in thyroid hormone levels were: total T4: 3.4 % for quetiapine versus 0.6 % for placebo; free T4: 0.7% for quetiapine versus 0.1% for placebo; total T3: 0.54 % for quetiapine versus 0.0% for placebo and free T3: 0.2% for quetiapine versus 0.0% for placebo.
+Quetiapine treatment was associated with dose-related decreases in thyroid hormone levels.
+In short term placebo-controlled clinical trials, the incidence of potentially clinically significant shifts in thyroid hormone levels were: total $T_4$ : 3.4 % for quetiapine versus 0.6 % for placebo; free $T_4$ : 0.7% for quetiapine versus 0.1% for placebo; total $T_3$ : 0.54 % for quetiapine versus 0.0% for placebo and free $T_3$ : 0.2% for quetiapine versus 0.0% for placebo.
 The incidence of shifts in TSH was 3.2 % for quetiapine versus 2.7 % for placebo.
-In short term placebo-controlled monotherapy trials, the incidence of reciprocal, potentially clinically significant shifts in T3 and TSH was 0.0 % for both quetiapine and placebo and 0.1% for quetiapine versus 0.0 % for placebo for shifts in T4 and TSH.
+In short term placebo-controlled monotherapy trials, the incidence of reciprocal, potentially clinically significant shifts in T and TSH was 0.0 % for both quetiapine and placebo and 0.1% for quetiapine versus

+0.0 % for placebo for shifts in T4 and TSH.
 These changes in thyroid hormone levels are generally not associated with clinically symptomatic hypothyroidism.
 The reduction in total and free T4 was maximal within the first six weeks of quetiapine treatment, with no further reduction during long-term treatment.
 In nearly all cases, cessation of quetiapine treatment was associated with a reversal of the effects on total and free T4, irrespective of the duration of treatment.
-About 0.7% (26/3489) of SEROQUEL patients experienced Thyroid Stimulating Hormone (TSH) increases in monotherapy studies.
-In eight patients, where TBG was measured levels of TBG were unchanged.
-Six of the patients with TSH increases needed replacement thyroid treatment.
-In the mania adjunct studies, 12% (24/196) of the SEROQUEL treated patients compared to 7% (15/203) placebo treated patients had elevated TSH levels.
+In eight patients, where TBG was measured, levels of TBG were unchanged.